LLNL/axom/src/docs/sphinx/dev_guide/misc_tasks.rst

 Axom Third-party Library (TPL) Dependency Installation and Update
 ========================================================================

-Axom dependencies are grouped into three categories: Git submodules, system TPL dependencies, other TPL libraries.
+Axom dependencies are grouped into four categories: Git submodules, built-in TPLs in the Axom source tree, system-level TPLs, and other TPL libraries.
 The following sections describe how to install and update these dependencies for Axom.

 Git submodules
 --------------